GCP Billing Account Hierarchy Best Practices

 "current_billing": project["billing_account_id"],

-"desired_billing": desired_account,
+"desired_billing": desired,

-"status": "DRIFT_DETECTED"
+"status": "DRIFT_DETECTED",

 if not dry_run: